 Our probate lawyers also carry out all the necessary bureaucratic issues such as:

-- Filing the Will and death certificate with the probation proceedings;
+• Filing the Will and death certificate with the probation proceedings;

-- Notifying creditors about death and probate procedures;
+• Notifying creditors about death and probate procedures;

-- Collecting the necessary information to file the various required documents, such as those required to release probate money held in bank accounts or financial portfolios.
+• Collecting the necessary information to file the various required documents, such as those required to release probate money held in bank accounts or financial portfolios.

-Make a Will in Italy
+Make a Will in Sardinia

-Our assistance regards succession law concern the drafting of wills and trusts respecting the law, and regulating the transfer of wealth, which often concerns real estate assets, from one person to another.
-This is a crucial step that needs proper assistance to translate the last wills in legal concepts.
+Our assistance regards succession law concerns the drafting of wills and trusts respecting the law, and regulating the transfer of wealth, which often concerns real estate assets, from one person to another.
+This is a crucial step that needs proper assistance to translate the last wills into legal concepts.
 Italian law states a “legitim” (an obligatory portion of the statutory heirs), which must be taken into consideration in drawing up a will.
 It is just as important for the heirs to know the extent of their rights and obligations.
-Hence the need to be fully informed and to evaluate whether and how to accept the request.
+Hence the a need to be fully informed and to evaluate whether and how to accept the request.

 The succession opens with the event of the testator’s death and, from then on, works with retroactive effects.
 This moment is also crucial for the fulfillment of all the formalities that need to be done, including tax obligations.

-To this end, in inheritance and wills practices, the Law Firm aims to provide assistance to the client that wants to dispose of his own substances in the drafting of the will, informing him of the legal limits that must be respected in identifying the heirs, without affecting the so-called legitimate share (quota di legittima).
+To this end, in inheritance and wills practices, the Law Firm aims to assist the client who wants to dispose of his substances in the drafting of the will, informing him of the legal limits that must be respected in identifying the heirs, without affecting the so-called legitimate share (quota di legittima).
 If this share has been damaged, appropriate reduction action may be carried out with the proper legal action that will be more appropriate to the case for the better protection of the damaged parties.
-There may be multiple beneficiaries of the same succession, in this case, will have to be carried out an appropriate analysis of the inheritance mass, will be done an evaluation of credits, assets, and debts or negative elements, and finally decide whether to proceed or not with the acceptance of the inheritance, with or without inventory benefit.

 In these cases, the Law Firm takes care to assist the entrepreneur who may decide to delegate all or part of his company or company’s participation in favor of one or more individuals.
 With this institute, the Italian legislator intended to guarantee the best continuity in the family business and Govoni Law Firm assists the client in the delicate generational shift.